Developing VET Curriculum for Training Providers and Industry

 A1.

-Develop learning strategies appropriate for the VET context using a range of teaching and learning strategies
+Develop learning strategies appropriate for the VET context, drawing on knowledge of a range of teaching and learning strategies

 A2.

-Design learning resources, considering contexts and learner needs
+Design learning resources, drawing on knowledge of contexts and learners

 A3.

-Utilise basic principles of curriculum theory as they relate to VET
+Utilise basic principles of curriculum theory as it relates to VET

 A4.

-Analyse the learning context and learner diversity within an organisation or community setting
+Analyse the learning context and learner diversity in VET within a business or community setting

 A5.

-Apply training needs analysis skills that can be used in a partnership with industry
+Apply skills that can be used in a partnership with industry

 A6.

-Apply evaluation theory and techniques to evaluate the effectiveness of training programs
+Apply evaluation theories to evaluate the effectiveness of training programs

 Unit Content: